wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Concurrent Systems.md

 ###### 2. Chose the $x, y, z$ Axes
 These axes must be perpendicular to one another, but do not need to necessarily have to be horizontal or vertical.
 ###### 3. Decomposition
-Break down all of the force vectors into component scaled unit vectors along the $x, y, x$ directions.
+Break down all of the force vectors into [[Static Equilibrium#Vector Form Analysis (i.e. Cartesian Vectors)|component scaled unit vectors]] along the $x, y, x$ directions.
 	If forces are given in vector form or applied at angles to a coordinate system, resolve each force into its orthogonal components (typically along x, y, and possibly z axes in three-dimensional space).
 - The first equation will be the sum of the magnitudes of the components in the $𝑥$ direction being equal to zero.
 - The second equation will be the sum of the magnitudes of the components in the $y$ direction being equal to zero.